autocrossblog/autocrossblog_astro/src/content/post/2007-08-11-starter-update;-rcompound-tires.md

 ---
-layout: post
+image: ''
-title: Starter update; rcompound tires.
+publishDate: 2007-08-11T01:06:39+00:00
-date: '2007-08-11T01:06:39+00:00'
+title: "Starter update; rcompound tires."
-last_modified_at: 2024-11-15T12:15:17-06:00
+excerpt: "Follow our journey of prepping a race car, from replacing the starter to building the bulkhead, in anticipation of an upcoming race."
-permalink: starter-update;-rcompound-tires
+author: chris
-image:
+url: 'starter-update;-rcompound-tires'
-categories: [ 240z, datsun, tires ]
+tags:  [ 240z, datsun, tires ]
-description: Follow our journey of prepping a race car, from replacing the starter to building the bulkhead, in anticipation of an upcoming race.
+updateDate: 2024-11-15T12:15:17-06:00
 ---

 I pulled the starter out of the car last night and will be putting a new one back in the car tonight.
 Dad and I will also be working on the idle screw to see if we can't get the car to idle properly.